GreenSoupDeveloper/COS-OS/README.md

 # Commmands:

+      about - about the system
+			clear - clear the screen
+			system - view the device information
+		  mkfile - make a file
+			mkfolder - make a folder
+			mkfileindir - make a file in a directory mkfolderindir - make a folder in a directory del - delete a file
+			dirlist - view the list of directories gllist - view the list of ALL the files and directories of the system "filelist - view the list of files cd - change directory
+			mod - modify a file
+			run - runs a file
+			dir - view directory
 			shutdown - shutdown the device
-                            restart - restart the device
+			reboot - reboots the device
-                            help - the help command
-                            hi / hello - hello!
-                            cd - change to a directory
-                            dir - show the directory files
-                            clear - clear the screen
-                            create folder - make a folder
-                            create folder in dir - make a folder in a directory create file in dir - make a file in a directory create file - make a file

-                            modify - modifies the specific file
-                            run - runs something
-                            delete - delete the file
-                            about system - about the system
+			time - view the current time
-                            about device - shows the components of the device who you are using this system change textcolor (color) - change the text color of the commands change textbgcolor (color) - change the text background color whatsnew - whats new?
-                            create user - creates a new user change user - change the user
-                            user logoff - log off the user user login - log in the user user count - view the count of users

-                            (partition) hdisk info - view the info of a hard disk show hour - view the current hour programs - view the programs list
-                            file list - shows ALL the files in the system dir list - shows ALL the directories in the system

 the os is in development so :)